RashDash/Expand/README.md

 Expand
 ======

-UITableView Cell Expansion

-Still Working to make it user Friendly
+UITableView with the rows expanding

-But you can import ACTableView.h & ACTableView.m classes to make use of it.
+Import ACTableView.h & ACTableView.m classes to make use of it.

-Quite simple just pass away your arrays
+just pass your array objects in nameListArray